wangyi91/sedaDNA-bacteria-archaea/README.md

 This repository contains scripts for data analyses and visualisation for bacteria and archaea recorded in the sedimentary ancient DNA of Lake Constance.

+The manuscript of this study is currently under review in _Current Biology_.

 ## Prerequisite steps

 Before using scripts in this repository, raw sequence data (fastq files) should be first processed with scripts in the repository [shotgun-data-processing](https://github.com/wangyi91/shotgun-data-processing.git).